Fundraisers help prepare your child for academic and professional success

 Collaboration is a buzzword you’ll see on virtually every job description in this day and age.
 Harvard Business Review’s 2016 study revealed that—even if not fully integrated across organizations—teamwork and collaborative efforts are on the rise.
 The data also showed that people want more intentional and focused collaboration efforts, as opposed to “one-off” requests, indicating that learning effective teamwork skills now will be very valuable in future job markets.

 While students undoubtedly get exposed to teamwork and collaborative situations in the classroom, on the stage, or on the field, the unique context of fundraising offers a setting most similar to that of a professional career.
 Financial goals coupled with deadlines and networking needs are fundamental to business environments and school fundraisers alike.

-School fundraising programs offer viable opportunities to engage students in a transferable type of collaboration experiences.
+Sales campaigns offer viable opportunities to engage students in a transferable type of collaboration experiences.
 At the macro-level, each school or sponsor has a fundraising goal that all inputs support.
 But, a school fundraiser can be collaborative at various scales, ranging from grade levels to classrooms.

 Students can create posters, share resources and schedule times to go door-to-door in their product fundraisers.
 They can work on dividing and conquering local neighborhoods, ensuring that they can meet individual and team goals.
 Groups of students may even find that one student excels at sales pitches while the other is good at organizing schedules.
 Through experiences like these, students learn that collaborative opportunities help them uncover the strength in diversity.